Staff

 People Matters has over 60 members of staff and volunteers who all work together to make our organisation the best that it can be.
 To see how we work together, see this diagram of our Organisational Structure.

 We operate as both a charity and a social enterprise with an asset lock and are members of SEYH.
 (We were their social enterprise of the year in 2018).
 This means that we re-invest any surplus we make as an organisation in doing more things for our members and doing them better.
 As part of this we invest as much as we can in our staff such as through training so they can support our members in the best ways possible.
-This includes speaking out about what being a social care organisation is like both now in the pandemic and in the longer term.
-For more information on our approach and what we are doing to help support the social care profession look here.

 Below you can learn about some of our staff team.
 From them you can learn more about other staff members that you may be in contact with through the different services that we offer.